-This Compatibility Plan is based on the Federal Aviation Administration (FAA) approved Airport Layout Plan (ALP), as amended by the updated January 2008 airport diagram, and as accepted for airport compatibility planning purposes by the California Department of Transportation, Division of Aeronautics (Division of Aeronautics) in July 2005, and June 2008, respectively.
-The ALP and updated 2008 airport diagram reflect the anticipated growth of the Airport during at least the next 20 years and depict both existing and planned facilities at the Airport, including the airfield, runway protection zones, and the Airport property boundary.
-A copy of the Division of Aeronautics letter determining that the ALP and updated airport diagram are appropriate and acceptable for use in preparing this Compatibility Plan for the Airport and the SDCRAA's request for written acceptance are provided in Appendix I of this Compatibility Plan.
+This Compatibility Plan is based on the Federal Aviation Administration (FAA) approved 2004 Airport Layout Plan (ALP), as amended by the updated January 2008 airport diagram.
+The ALP was accepted for airport compatibility planning by the California Department of Transportation, Division of Aeronautics (Division of Aeronautics), in June 2008.
+The ALP and updated 2008 airport diagram reflect the anticipated growth of the Airport for at least the next 20 years and depict both existing and planned facilities at the Airport, including the airfield, runway protection zones, and Airport property boundary.
+A copy of the Division of Aeronautics letter determining that the ALP and updated airport diagram are appropriate and acceptable for preparing this Compatibility Plan and the SDCRAA's request for written acceptance of these documents are provided in Appendix I of this Compatibility Plan.
+Additional information about the Airport assumptions is provided in Chapter 4.